Skip to main content

 Transit Gateway

-The transit gateway subnets are created per account to allow access to other accounts and services via the transit gateway.
+The transit gateway subnets are created per-account to allow access to other accounts and services via the transit gateway.

 NACLs